CircleCI-Archived/orb-starter-kit/README.md

 > Once the script has finished you may edit the contents of the /src folder to customize your orb.

 5. Create your dev Orb!
-> All commits to non-master branches will automatically result in the creation of a development orb under than branch.
-It is recommended currently (changes incoming ) all changes be made under the automatically created Alpha branch.
+> All commits to non-master branches will automatically result in the creation of a development orb under that branch.
+It is recommended currently (changes incoming) all changes be made under the automatically created Alpha branch.

 6. Publish!
 > Merge to master and automatically publish a new production version of your Orb!
 >
 > You will need to manually publish the production version of your Orb the first time it is created.
 This is not needed on subsequent pushes. *NOTE* currently _all_ 'major' changes as defined by the Orbs-Tool Orb requires manual publishing.
 All minor and patch chages will be automatically published.

 Once the orb is complete, you will have two new Green workflows in your CircleCI account.
-The first one for the initial setup and the second one will have produced a development version of your orb which contains a sample Command, Executor, and Job.
+The first one is for the initial setup and the second one will have produced a development version of your orb which contains a sample Command, Executor, and Job.

 You may now simply modify these examples and add your own.
 Any new commit to the repo automatically trigger a development pipeline